splitwise/super_diff/docs/contributors/architecture/how-super-diff-works.md

 1. `SuperDiff.diff` is called with a pair of values: `expected` and `actual`.
-   This method delegates to `SuperDiff::Core::DifferDispatcher.call`, which looks for a differ that is suitable for the pair among a set of defaults and the list of differs registered via SuperDiff's configuration.
+   This method delegates to `SuperDiff::Core::DifferDispatcher.call`, which looks for a differ via `SuperDiff.configuration` which is suitable for the pair.
    It does this by calling `.applies_to?` on each one, passing the `expected` and `actual`;
    the first differ for whom this method returns `true` wins.